 - For BTL remortgages the maximum LTV is 80% LTV

-Following the government’s most recent announcement on restarting physical property valuations, all new applications will be subject to a physical valuation where possible, although brokers should be aware that to ensure the safety of all those concerned, appointments will be reduced and specific guidelines adhered to, which could impact timeframes.
+At present, the government has advised physical valuations can continue to take place.
+All new applications will be subject to a physical valuation where possible, although brokers should be aware that to ensure the safety of all those concerned, appointments will be reduced and specific guidelines adhered to, which could impact timeframes.

 Contacting us FAQs

 How can we get in touch with you?

 - Our field-based Business Development Managers (BDMs) are not visiting broker offices for meetings but are still contactable as normal on email and telephone.
 Scheduled meetings will still be carried out, where appropriate, by telephone or digitally.
 Please be aware our BDMs are experiencing a record number of enquiries and may take longer to respond to emails and telephone calls.
 Depending on your query, there are a number of other channels you can use to access information directly.
 To make sure we can provide a great service for you and your client, please see if your question can be answered below.

 - Our Telephone Business Development Managers (TBDMs) and Business Development Advisers (BDAs) are working from home.
 This means we are not currently able to offer a telephone response via the usual contact lines.
 However, to ensure we can continue to answer your queries, we have significantly increased the resource on our webchat service which can provide instant answers to any new lending queries.and ask that you use this facility (available via the website) to enable us to support you.

 Our underwriting and service teams are still available for processing cases, answering queries and handling procuration fees etc.